EchoAlice/python-light-client/README.md

-# ethereum-cosmos-bridge
+# python-light-client
-Transfers value between the Ethereum and Cosmos blockchains
+Reads information from the ethereum blockchain in a computationally inexpensive manner.